antmicro/pcbooth/documentation/source/blendcfg.md

         ...

 custom_preset:
-  <<: *default
   SETTINGS:
-    <<: *default_settings
     PRJ_EXTENSION: .pro
 ```

-In `blendcfg.yaml presets`, only the fields that are modified need to be included in a new preset.
+In `blendcfg.yaml` presets, only the fields that are modified need to be included in a new preset.
 The remaining values are inherited from the default preset through mapping merges.